corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 If, however, the fingerprints differ then we know that the class we are attempting to deserialize is different than the version we will be deserializing it into.
-What we cannot know is which version is newer, at least not by examining the fingerprint
+What we cannot know is which version is newer, at least not by examining the fingerprint.

 {{< note >}}
 Corda’s AMQP fingerprinting for enumerated types include the type name and the enum constants.